Configure Git on OS X or Linux to properly handle line endings

 A closer look at the above command:

 That is what we want.
-And there are other --ignore-* options like --ignore-space-change, etc.
+And there are other--ignore-*

 Since it is for pipeline, don’t bother for visual.